 As the counting process for casual vacancies is now carried out by computer, the opportunity for scrutineers to observe the scrutiny is restricted to observing the operation of the computer program.
-However, scrutineers had the opportunity to be present while the ballot papers from the election were scanned.
+However, scrutineers were present while the ballot papers from the election were scanned.
 This same ballot information, combined with the electronic votes, will be used for the casual vacancy count.